aaronbloomfield/ccc/hws/ethprivate/index.md

 geth --identity "mst3k" --datadir /path/to/ethprivate --networkid 12345678 --maxpeers 1 --nodiscover --syncmode full --gcmode "archive"
 ```

-It's a long command, and we'll be adding flags as the semester continues.
+It's a long command, and we'll be adding more command-line flags as the semester continues.
 We recommend you put that command into a script or batch file so you don't have to re-type it each time.

 There is minimal output when it is running, and we will verify that it has connected properly in a moment.

-### Part 3: Explore geth
+### Part 3: Interactive geth

-What is running from part 2 is the Ethereum node, but that is not interactive.
+What is running from the previous part is the Ethereum node, but that is not interactive.
 You should leave it running while you perform the next few parts of this assignment.

 To enter commands via the keyboard, you have to "attach" to the local Ethereum node.
 You do this by entering the following command: